jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Hacking_With_Powershell.md

 Or using script block:

 - Verb-Noun | Where-Object { $_.Status -eq 'Stopped' }
+($_.Status checks the "Status" property of each individual service as it flies through the pipeline.)
 - Operators include -Contains, -EQ, -GT, etc.

 **5. Sorting**